 Throughout the year, students are invited by homeroom teachers to take part in a wide range of activities.
 Activities are chosen based on teachers and students areas of interest.
-It is a chance to exercise, be creative, learn and complete tasks that contribute to being balanced and happy individuals.
+It is a chance to exercise, be creative, learn and complete tasks, be balanced and happy individuals.